What is the deadline to apply for financial aid?

 How do I use financial aid to pay for things other than tuition, like my living expenses?

 One half of your financial aid (loans and grants) will be deposited into your student account at the beginning of each semester.
 These funds will first be used to pay your tuition bill.
 If your financial aid award is more than the cost of tuition, you will be able to request a refund for the extra funds from your student account after the first day of classes.
 You can then use this money for living expenses, books, etc. Please note it may take up to a week after classes begin for you to be able to request a refund from your student account.
 You will need to bring sufficient money to cover your living expenses through Orientation and the first week of classes (including rent, food, etc.).
-When you are preparing your budget, please remember that fall semester is longer (September – January) than spring semester (February – May) so plan accordingly.
+When you are preparing your budget, please remember that fall semester is slightly longer (September – December) than spring semester (January – May) so plan accordingly.

 How do I request a refund from my student account?